Pardon Application Process and Instructions

 Pardon Process Instructions

-- Read the Frequently Asked Questions section of this website
+- Read the Frequently Asked Questions section of the BOPP website.

-- Follow the instructions in the ‘Documents Needed to Complete the Pardon Application’ below
+- Follow the instructions in the ‘Documents Needed to Complete the Pardon Application’ found on the BOPP website.

-- A minimum of three (3) reference questionnaire forms must be completed by the person making a character reference for you.
+- A minimum of three (3) “Absolute Pardon Reference Questionnaire” forms must be completed by the individual making a character reference for you.
 Only one reference may come from a family member who is related to you by blood or marriage.
-References can attach a sheet to the questionnaire form as long as they indicate that they understand that you are applying for a pardon and they list all of the crimes for which you have been convicted.
+References may attach a dated and signed letter to the Questionnaire as long as they indicate they understand you are applying for an absolute pardon and they complete the remainder of the form, including signature and date.
+Form must be within one year of application.

 - Attach a photocopy of your current driver’s license or state identification card.
-Notify the Pardons Board of any address or telephone number changes immediately.
+If the address is different on your license than in your application, please indicate why in the application.

-- Attach any other documentation you wish to include for the Pardons Board to consider (Ex: certificates, resumes, evaluations, etc.).
-Attach proof of either employment or your source(s) of income (E.g. unemployment, disability payments, most recent W-2 form, letter/s from source of financial support, etc.)
+Attach any other documentation you wish the Pardon Board to consider (ex: certificates, resumes, evaluations, etc.).
+Attach proof of employment or your source(s) of income (e.g. unemployment, disability payments, most recent W-2 form, letter(s) from source of financial support, etc.)

 Send the original documents to: